zzndream/ShipRSImageNet/README.md

 # What's New

-**Test set** has been released to make the dataset more comprehensive and accessible.
-In ShipRSImageNet V1.1, we are excited to announce the addition of a dedicated **test set**.
-This update significantly enhances the dataset by providing a standardized evaluation split, enabling fair comparison and benchmarking of ship detection algorithms.
-The new test set is carefully curated to reflect diverse scenarios and ship categories, ensuring robust assessment of model performance in real-world conditions.
-We hope this improvement will facilitate further research and innovation in fine-grained ship detection and classification using high-resolution remote sensing imagery.
+We uadate ShipRSImageNet to V1.1 to make the dataset more comprehensive and user-friendly, ShipRSImageNet V1.1 now includes a dedicated **test set**.
+This update introduces a standardized evaluation split, which supports fair comparison and benchmarking of ship detection algorithms.
+The test set has been carefully selected to cover diverse scenarios and ship categories, enabling effective assessment of model performance in real-world applications.

 # Examples of Annotated Images